StephenBlackWasAlreadyTaken/NightWatch/README.md

+### Find download links and more info on the [NightWatch Project page](http://stephenblackwasalreadytaken.github.io/NightWatch/)

 ## Collects BG data from the following sources:
 * Dexcom Share Servers (Acts as a follow app for Android!!)
 * xDrip